• About

 Forest Health Tracker

-Welcome to this interactive online platform that aims to gather and display forest health project information across all-lands in Washington.
+Welcome to Forest Health Tracker, an interactive online platform that aims to gather and display forest health project information across all lands in Washington to facilitate strategic cross-boundary planning, implementation, and monitoring of forests in the spirit of shared stewardship.
 More than 22 million acres of Washington - half of the state - is forested, effecting clean air and water, fish and wildlife habitat, and our quality of life.
-The 2020 Forest Action Plan sets out strategic goals and actions to address the most pressing threats to our state's forest ecosystems at a meaningful scale.
-Knowing the location and details of forest health projects in Washington increases our situational awareness of forest health activities across land ownerships, facilitating greater strategic planning and monitoring of progress through shared stewardship of our natural resources.
+The 2020 Forest Action Plan sets out strategic goals and actions to address the most pressing threats to our state's forest ecosystems at a meaningful scale and integrates the 20-Year Forest Health Strategic Plan: Eastern Washington.

 Project Map